create3000/x_ite/docs/_posts/components/Shape/LineProperties.md

 LineProperties allows fine control over rendering of lines and edges for associated geometry nodes inside the same Shape.

-The LineProperties node belongs to the **Shape** component and its container field is *lineProperties.* It is available since X3D version 3.0 or later.
+The LineProperties node belongs to the **Shape** component and its default container field is *lineProperties.* It is available since X3D version 3.0 or later.

 ## Hierarchy